Inder Verma

 Inder Mohan Verma (born 28 November 1947) is an Indian American molecular biologist, the former Cancer Society Professor of Molecular Biology in the Laboratory of Genetics at the Salk Institute for Biological Studies and the University of California, San Diego, and former editor-in-chief of the journal Proceedings of the National Academy of Sciences of the United States of America (PNAS).
 He is recognized for seminal discoveries in the fields of cancer, immunology, and gene therapy.

+In 2017, three female professors filed separate lawsuits against the Salk Institute for Biological Studies, alleging systemic gender discrimination in compensation, funding, laboratory resources, and professional advancement.
+Two of the complaints identified Verma as an influential senior faculty member whose conduct allegedly contributed to the discriminatory environment.

-Verma was accused of gender discrimination and decades-long sexual harassment by eleven women in lawsuits filed in 2017 and 2018.
-He resigned as editor-in-chief of PNAS in May 2018, and resigned his position at the Salk Institute in June 2018, before the board of trustees of the institute could take action regarding the allegations.
+In April 2018, in a separate matter, Science published accounts from eight women who accused Verma of sexual harassment between 1976 and 2016.
+Verma denied the allegations.
+He resigned as editor-in-chief of the journal PNAS in May 2018 and from the Salk Institute in June 2018 while the institute's board was considering the findings of an outside investigation.

 Early life and education

 Inder M. Verma was born in 1947 in Sangrur, Punjab, India and educated at Lucknow University.
 He received his Ph.D. from the Weizmann Institute of Science in Israel in 1971.